Tramways in Adelaide: The MTT

-Electric tram types
+Former electric tram types

 From 1908 to 1909, 100 electric trams were manufactured by Duncan & Fraser of Adelaide at a cost of approximately £100 each.
 Up to its last tram purchase in 1953, the MTT commissioned over 300 electric trams, some of which remained in service for over 75 years.
 The first of 11 Bombardier Flexity Classic trams were introduced in January 2006, followed by the first of six Alstom Citadis trams in December 2009.
 A further three Citadis trams entered service in 2018.

 Trolleybuses

 During the Great Depression the MTT needed to expand services but finances prevented laying new tracks.
 A decision was made to trial trolleybuses, and a converted petrol bus began running experimentally on the Payneham and Paradise lines in 1932.
 A permanent trolleybus system opened in 1937, and trolleybuses continued running until July 1963.

-Mid-century decline
+Mid-century decline and closure

 From 1915 onwards the MTT had to compete against unregulated private buses, often preceding the trams on the same route to steal fares, which the MTT countered by opening their own motor bus routes from 1925.
 The South Australian government began regulating buses within the state in 1927, although some private operators argued that Section 92 of the Constitution of Australia, which deals with interstate matters, exempted them from following the regulation.
 By notionally marking each ticket as a fare from the pickup point to Murrayville, Victoria (but allowing passengers to board or alight sooner) companies avoided having to abide by the regulation for some time.
 The case was considered by the High Court, during the course of which Justice Isaac Isaacs offered a temporary compromise agreed to by both parties, but it appears that a final judgment was never delivered.
 Eventually, most of the affected bus operators sold their buses to the MTT or other operators who followed the routes described.
 Up until the end of World War I, most Adelaideans were dependent on public transport for daily journeys.
 The introduction of private automobiles decreased passenger numbers until petrol rationing during World War II led to a resurgence in patronage; patronage remained higher than before the war, until rationing was discontinued in 1951.